bobquest33/g2fbook/trunk/docs/readme.txt

  A shell script to download the contacts (g2fbook.sh), The XSLT stylesheets to do the actual conversion, Some documents.
+ For native Windows use, it also contains directory with part of the cygwin system and a batch file to set up the environment.

 Usage:
  Create a directory of your choice.
- Put the files of g2fbook there (I guess you did that by now). run 'sh ./g2fbook' from there and the help will show up.
+ Put the files of g2fbook there (I guess you did that by now). run 'sh ./g2fbook -h' from there and the help will show up.

-Requirements:
+ On Windows, please start 'g2fbook.bat -h' from a terminal box.

+Requirements for the native shell-scripts:
 GNU Linux / Cygwin environment with theese tools in path: bash curl